Melissa P. (film): Plot

 Arnaldo calls Melissa asking her to meet him.
 He takes her to an underground basement, where he blindfolds her and has her perform oral sex on him and four other young men.
 When Daria comes home, she is worried to find that Melissa is not home.
 She goes into Melissa's room and finds her diary, shocked at its contents.
 While unsuccessfully trying to call Melissa, Daria goes to the nursing home to see Elvira, but is soon notified of her death.

 Meanwhile, Melissa goes to the apartment of an older man she met on a chat room, who takes pleasure in being whipped.
 However, he soon becomes violent as he starts whipping Melissa, scaring her.
 She manages to flee and rushes over to the nursing home.
 When confronted by her mother about her diary, Melissa confirms that the things she wrote in it are true.
 The two share a tearful embrace, as Daria apologises for being so oblivious.

 On the last day of school, Melissa and Manuela rekindle their friendship.
 Arnaldo confronts Daniele about having sex with his girlfriend, slapping him in the face.
 A shy, eccentric student named Marco, who has long had a crush on Melissa, finally musters up the courage to approach her.
 He says he will be transferring to an art school, showing her a notebook with sketches he has made of her.
 He draws one last sketch of her before they kiss each other on the cheek.
 After Marco leaves, Daniele invites Melissa to a party at his place that night; she reluctantly accepts.
 At the party, Melissa jumps off a cliff into the sea as Manuela, Daniele and other partygoers look on in awe.
 She then emerges to the surface with a smile on her face.

 Melissa and her mother bring flowers to Elvira's grave, and the two joyfully hug each other.

 Cast

 Release

-The film was released in Italy on 18 November 2005 and in Spain on 24 February 2006 by Columbia Pictures.
+The film was released by Columbia Pictures in Italy on 18 November 2005 and in Spain on 24 February 2006.